- Home

 Tips for managing bladder and bowel issues

-- If you have a catheter for draining urine, tape the tube to your skin, remove the bag and insert a flow valve or stopper before having sex.
+- If you have a catheter for draining urine, tape the tube to your skin, remove the bag and insert a flow valve or stopper before sex.
+For a catheter from a penis, fold the catheter back against the penis and put a condom on top to hold it in place.

-- Use plugs designed for rectal use if you have faecal leakage.
+- Talk to a continence nurse about plugs for rectal use if you have faecal leakage.

 - Learn how to exercise your pelvic floor muscles.
-See video below for instructions.
+See the images and video below for instructions.

 - Wait at least 2–3 hours after a meal, and empty both the bowel and bladder before having sex.